PAUL34913/msp1-cv/README.md

 -   Created new contact form footer image
 -   Moved form image position and changed response with show/hide
 -   Reduced employers to one for work-history mobile, whilst adding a collapse button to show the other 3
+-   Fixed issue where clicking the work-history collapse button would cause it to shift right

 ## Known Bugs